 Summarizing the discussion in this section in broad strokes, our contention is that there are two distinct mechanisms behind the empirical effects which have, traditionally, been associated with head movement: a syntactic operation and a postsyntactic operation.
 This view is supported by the observations we have made in this section: each mechanism has its own clustering of properties, which in turn follow from the syntactic or postsyntactic status of the operation at issue:

 25 In section 4.1.4, we offer an implementation of Landau's (2006) analysis of verb doubling in Hebrew within the system proposed here.

-Syntactic head movement Postsyntactic amalgamation does not form words - forms words - can "skip" heads affects structurally adjacent heads can have interpretive effects does not have interpretive effects
+- Syntactic head movement

+- does not form words

+- can "skip" heads

+- can have interpretive effects